timdev/devtools/README.md

 * [PHPUnit] for testing.
 * [Psalm] for static analysis.
+* [PHPStan] for another flavor of static analysis.
 * [PHP_CodeSniffer] for linting
 * [Roave Security Advisories] to help avoid depending on packages with vulnerabilities.